Suara Karya: New Order (1971–1998)

 The first issue of Suara Karya was published on 11 March 1971 by the Suara Karya Foundation under direction of Golkar (Functional Group), prior to the July legislative election to assist the group.
 It took three days of preparation and Rp 50 million (at the time US$130,000) in start-up costs for the newspaper to be established.
 Its chief executive was Sumiskun, and the head editor was Jamal Ali.
-Other members of the editorial staff included Syamsul Bisri, Rahman Tolleng, Sayuti Melik, David Natipulu, and Cosmas Batubara.
+Other members of the editorial staff included Syamsul Bisri, Rahman Tolleng, Sayuti Melik, David Napitupulu, and Cosmas Batubara.

 For the first edition, 25,000 four-page copies were printed and sold at Rp.
 10 each.
 A quarter of the front page was dedicated to a congratulatory note from President Suharto, while the main story was "Presiden Jawab Pertanyaan-pertanyaan Sekitar Supersemar" ("President Answers Questions regarding Supersemar"), which covered Suharto's explanation of Supersemar and offered support for it.
 It also provided the paper's mission statement, which has been described as being "explicit that Suara Karya wanted to be a partisan paper".
 (Note: Original: "... memang ingin menjadikan dirinya sebagai koran partisan ...")

 Suara Karyas influence resulted in Golkar winning their first election and securing their political power.
 The newspaper afterwards became required reading for all government employees.
 It soon came into direct competition with Kompas, which became its biggest competitor.